-Here at Mark Reynolds Solicitors, we pride ourselves on our sympathetic, professional and honest approach to people who come to us with cycling accident injuries.
+Here at Mark Reynolds Solicitors, we carry out our sympathetic, professional and honest approach to people who come to us with cycling accident injuries.
 We can also help if your accident was caused by an uninsured or untraced driver.

-Every year in this country around 19,000 cyclists are killed or injured in reported road accidents, including around 3,000 who are killed or seriously injured.
+Every year in this country around 18,500 cyclists are killed or injured in reported road accidents, including around 3,400 who are killed or seriously injured.
+RoSPA estimates the number of injuries could be underreported by at least half, as not all incidents are reported.
 The hazards of cycling on the open road are quite evident – traffic is getting ever busier and people are rushing around in their cars like never before.